-Locus Economica's consultants have decades of experience consulting on the legal, regulatory, and operational frameworks of some of the most successful special economic zones in the world.
+Locus Economica's consultants have decades of experience consulting on the legal, regulatory, and operational frameworks of some of the most successful special economic zones, free ports and enhanced industrial parks in the world.

 Locus Economica founder and CEO Jean-Paul Gauthier brings over two decades of legal and policy expertise in special economic zones (SEZs).
-Michael Castle Miller serves as Managing Director and adds expertise in both SEZs and urban development.
 Locus also draws from the experience of Chuck Heath, the former managing director of the Jebel Ali Free Zone; Santosh Hejmadi, the Director of Marketing for the Dubai Media City; Harold Godsoe, an international trade specialist; Jean Christophe Ngo, an expert in growth-pole regulatory frameworks; and Jonathan Smith, a management specialist.

 Mr. Heath, Locus Economica's resident SEZ operations specialist, has over three decades of experience in the development and operation of special economic zones and in tourism development.
 From 1981 to 1986, he served as Director of the Port Authority of Jebel Ali, where he played a major role in creating and developing the Jebel Ali Free Zone, of which he was also Director.

 From 1990 to 1998 he was Director of the Dubai Commerce and Tourism Board in North America.
 After these posts, he served as Director of Projects for Dubai’s Department of Tourism and Commerce Marketing until 2001, where was responsible for the design and project management of the construction of the Dubai Cruise Terminal.
 He was subsequently Managing Director of JAFZA International until 2011.